 That Do-It-Yourself Attitude Is Great, Except for Replacing Windows

 Acronym of DIY for Do It YourselfYou have a strong desire to do things by yourself.
-You consider yourself a do-it-yourselfer, especially when it comes to home improvement projects.
+You pride yourself on being a do-it-yourself enthusiast, particularly in the realm of home improvement projects.
 It can be a great feeling and a sense of accomplishment when you are able to put a deck in around your house, renovate your bathroom, or even finish off your unfinished basement.

 However, there are some things you shouldn’t try on your own, unless you are highly experienced, well-trained, and even licensed to do that kind of work.
 Two key projects around the house that come to mind are electrical and plumbing.
 If anything is done wrong, it can lead to a serious safety risk, such as a flood or electrical fire.